amoradinejad/limHaloPT/Paper/paper.md

 # Future Extensions

 Extension of the code to include other emission lines originating from star-forming galaxies is straightforward.
 Future releases will provide additional modules, for example, to include observational effects such as redshift-space distortions and the Alcock-Paczynski effect.
-Furthermore, we plan to extend this code to higher-order statistics of line intensity fluctuations.
+Furthermore, we plan to extend this code to include cross-correlations between different emission lines, as well as to include higher-order statistics of line intensity fluctuations.

 # Acknowledgements